Don King: Personal life

 Don King's wife, Henrietta, died on December 2, 2010, at the age of 87.
-He has one biological daughter, Debbie, a son, Eric and adopted son Carl, five grandchildren and three great grandchildren.
+They had one biological daughter, Debbie, a son, Eric and adopted son Carl, five grandchildren and three great-grandchildren.

 King is politically active and supported Barack Obama in the 2008 and 2012 presidential elections.
 During the previous election, he had made media appearances promoting George W. Bush, which had included attendance at the 2004 Republican National Convention in New York City.
+He also has been a longtime supporter of Donald Trump.

-On June 10, 1987, King was made a 'Mason-at-Sight' by 'Grand Master' Odes J. Kyle Jr. of the Most Worshipful Prince Hall 'Grand Lodge' of Ohio, thereby making him a Prince Hall Freemason.
+On June 10, 1987, King was made a 'Mason-at-Sight' by "Grand Master" Odes J. Kyle Jr. of the Most Worshipful Prince Hall Grand Lodge of Ohio, thereby making him a Prince Hall Freemason.
 In the following year, he was awarded an honorary Doctorate of Humane letters degree from Central State University in Wilberforce, Ohio, by University President Dr. Arthur E. Thomas.

 King has conducted an annual turkey giveaway each Christmas for several years, in which he distributes two thousand free turkeys to needy South Floridians.

-Controversies

-King has been investigated for possible connections with organized crime.
-During a 1992 Senate investigation, King invoked the Fifth Amendment when questioned about his connection to mobster John Gotti.

-When IBF president Robert W. "Bobby" Lee, Sr. was indicted for racketeering in 1999, King was not indicted, nor did he testify at Lee's trial, though prosecutors reportedly "called him an unindicted co-conspirator who was the principal beneficiary of Lee's machinations."
+In September 2024, King was hospitalized for an unspecified illness that required a blood transfusion.
+Widespread concern for King's health was prompted by a Mike Tyson media interview where he said, "You know, Don is not doing well right now.
+He's probably close to 100 years old.
+He's not doing well."